-- Services are: - \circ $\;$ Within the scope of the Family Support Partner certification training. - Consistent with best practice evidence for Family Support Services. - Delivered as a face-to-face service - The CFSP completes an evaluation of the family's needs upon referral. - The CFSP, in conjunction with the Member, Member's Family or Member's authorized representative, develops a recovery plan within 15 days of the evaluation that addresses the following: - The Member/ Member's family's recovery and resiliency goals. - The Member and family's strengths and needs; The Member and family's educational needs. - The Member and family's self-care needs and resources. - Specific and measurable goals for each need - Interventions that will support the Member's family and Member in meeting the goals. - The service plan may be informed by the findings of the Member's clinical evaluation. - The frequency and length of services are determined by the Member's child and family team. - The CFSP provides the following services to the Member and the family: - Advocating for the needs of the family. - Teaching family Members and the Member how to develop self- advocacy and problem-solving skills. - Mentoring the Member and family to instill a sense of hope. - Role modeling behaviors, attitudes and thinking skills needed for resiliency and coping. - Helping family Members identify and utilize their strengths. - Role modeling the facilitation of collaborative relationships. - Teaching the Member and family about causes of disorders and importance of adhering to treatment; utilizing evidence-based interventions that assist in meeting goals. - Assist the family in identifying and connecting to services and community resources. - Assist family Members in articulating their needs and goals in preparing for meetings as well as service plans. - Teach caregivers how to document all activities that pertain to the child's appointments, meetings, needs, goals, and strengths, and. - Assist in preparing for the child's transition to adulthood. - The frequency and length of service are periodically re-evaluated depending on the intensity of the CFSP services needed.
+- o The Member and family's strengths and needs; The Member and family's educational needs. - The Member and family's self-care needs and resources. - Specific and measurable goals for each need.

+- o Interventions that will support the Member's family and Member in meeting the goals. - The service plan may be informed by the findings of the Member's clinical evaluation. - The frequency and length of services are determined by the Member's child and family team. - The CFSP provides the following services to the Member and the family: - Advocating for the needs of the family. - Teaching family Members and the Member how to develop self- advocacy and problem-solving skills. - Mentoring the Member and family to instill a sense of hope. - Role modeling behaviors, attitudes and thinking skills needed for resiliency and coping. - o Helping family Members identify and utilize their strengths. - Role modeling the facilitation of collaborative relationships. - Teaching the Member and family about causes of disorders and importance of adhering to treatment; utilizing evidence-based interventions that assist in meeting goals. - Assist the family in identifying and connecting to services and community resources. - Assist family Members in articulating their needs and goals in preparing for meetings as well as service plans. - Teach caregivers how to document all activities that pertain to the child's appointments, meetings, needs, goals, and strengths, and. - Assist in preparing for the child's transition to adulthood. - The frequency and length of service are periodically re-evaluated depending on the intensity of the CFSP services needed.
 The higher the intensity and frequency of the services, the more often re-evaluation occurs. - The service plan must be reviewed at a minimum of every 90 days.